mit-submit/submit-users-guide/source/program.rst

 * **Slurm - SubmitGPU - 1 GPU:** spawns a server on a submit-gpu1080 submit slurm partition, requesting 1 GPU.

 * **Local server - Submit01 - 1 CPU, 500 MB - /home or /work:** spawns on submit01 in your /home or /work directory.
-Do not use this if you plan to run moderate or heavy code!
+These local server options are meant as "only if all else fails" fallback options.
+Please only use these if you cannot connect via any of the other job profiles!

 Here is how jupyter interacts with: conda, singularity, GPUs, Slurm, and ROOT.